 WSMSC SSN: Click here to enter text.

-SOA Origination: Yes ☐ No ☐

 Section C:

 This section is completed by the NPAC after processing.
 NPAC is to Activate/Modify/Port the Block (1K), as indicated on this form.
-When the Block (1K) Activation/Modification is complete, NPAC sends a copy of the completed form to the Pooling Administrator.
+When the Block (1K) Activation/Modification is complete, NPAC sends a copy of the completed form to the CNA.

 Block (1K) Request Complete: Yes ☐ No ☐